Know before you go

-Decades of industrial chalk quarrying have shaped the land, and many of the plants only exist because of the chalk.
-The old chalk quarry lies within the centre of the site.
+Decades of industrial chalk quarrying have shaped the landscape of Brockham Limeworks and many of the plants on the site only exist because of the old chalk quarry, which lies at the centre of the site.